darktable-org/dtdocs/content/module-reference/processing-modules/denoise-profiled.md

 The _denoise (profiled)_ module implements two main algorithms, each of which is available in either an easy-to-use "auto" mode or a more advanced mode, with additional controls:

 non-local means
-: This algorithm works in the spatial domain in much the same way as the [_denoise (non-local means)_](./denoise-non-local-means.md) module.
+: This algorithm works in the spatial domain in much the same way as the [_astrophoto denoise_](./astrophoto-denoise.md) module.
 This algorithm averages each pixel with some surrounding pixels in the image.
 The weight of such a pixel in the averaging process depends on the similarity of its neighborhood with the neighborhood of the pixel being denoised.
 A patch with a defined size is used to measure that similarity.

 : Note that this algorithm is quite resource-intensive.